-Note: My first book “Lessons in Watercolour” which is not advertised here, only covers the first seven chapters of my book “Watercolour: Tonal Impressionism” and will soon be taken off the market.
+Note: My first book “Lessons in Watercolour” which is not advertised here, only covers the first seven chapters of my book “Watercolour: Tonal Impressionism” and has been taken off the market.
 I recommend you purchase only “Watercolour: Tonal Impressionism” which is the full 12 chapters.

 Top Customer Reviews